autoreduction/autoreduce-documents/projects/sub-projects.md

 * Implementing a system for doing this
 * Testing and deployment of new system

-## Database optimisations (Pending)
+## Database optimisations and handling new use cases
-* We may be moving to a new database maintained by SCD so this might not be in our scope.
-Will complete if required (14/10/2019)
+* As project has grown identified need for 1) better optimisation 2) handle more meta-data and cater for more intelligent scripts e.g. can refer to previously reduced jobs.

-## Reduction Configuration
+## Reduction reproducibility
-For reproducabiity, it's important that we can trak the exact variables and environment used to produce a reduced file.
+For full reduction reproducabiity, it's important that we trak the exact variables and environment used to produce a reduced file.
 At present we can only track the variables.
-It'll be important to also include the docker container used and a way to use it again.
+It'll be important to also include the docker container used etc and a way to use it again.
 For the use of other projects, applications of autoreduction it is important to make this more generic.
-* Define a configuration file that states all the input / output parameters of a processing job
+* Define configuration that states all the input / output parameters of a processing job
-* Allow the QueueProcessors to operate with these configuration files.
+* Allow the QueueProcessors to operate with these configurations
-* Ensure that ISIS data can construct these configuration files
+* Ensure that ISIS data can construct these configurations
 * Ensure all the relevant meta data is captured to allow for reproducability of processing